 - testSettings – Specifying the testSettings in which we want to conduct the test.
 (Location, Device, bandwidth etc. depending upon your requirement)

-- <wpt.runTest method> – It’s a method by calling which you can call the runTest method of WebpageTest.
+- <wpt.runTest method> – It’s a method by which you can call the runTest method of WebpageTest.

 Once executed successfully, if configured with the correct email we will get the results to our email.
-So far what we have seen is very basic usage and you may explore and implement this as needed for your requirement.
+So far what we have seen is very basic usage and you may explore and implement this as needed for your requirements.